Business Continuity — Training and Certification

 BC Exercise Program Lead Manager

-Design, delivery and evaluation of continuity and crisis exercises.
+Design, governance, delivery and evaluation of business continuity and crisis exercise, testing and simulation programmes.

 View course